-Wind Ensemble, Symphonic Band, Conducting, Applied Trombone
+Wind Ensemble, Orchestra, Conducting, Applied Trombone

 Dr. Luis Fernando Jiménez is an exceptionally gifted conductor, trombonist, educator and clinician.
-His experience as a conductor have taken him from across Northeastern United States to Central – South America and points in between, ranging from his work with the Costa Rica National Symphony/Chorus/ Opera in 1996 to conducting symposiums for Central American conductors in 2005.
+His experiences as a conductor have taken him from across Northeastern United States to Central – South America and points in between, ranging from his work with the Costa Rica National Symphony/Chorus/ Opera in 1996 to conducting symposiums for Central American conductors in 2005.
 In addition, Dr. Jiménez has been recently appointed as Music Director-Conductor of the Westchester Wind Symphony (formerly Hudson Valley Wind Symphony)

 As a Trombonist, Jiménez as performed with numerous symphony orchestras, most notably as principal trombonist of the Costa Rican National Symphony, the American Wind Symphony, the Symphony Orchestra of the Americas and the Pittsburgh Symphony.
 He has also maintained a very active schedule as clinician with several appearances at the Connecticut Music Educators Association annual conference (1998-present) and as director of the wind ensemble of the WCSU summer band camp.